wewade/prep-js-objects/README.md

 Go ahead and create some more objects and pass them to this function.
 Have fun with it.

 ## Print sum function and add as new key-value
-Declare a new function and a single parameter which will be the object from the challenge just above.
+Declare a new function named printObj and a single parameter which will be the object from the challenge just above.
 Within this function you are to print to the screen a message of the operation performed.
 For Example:

 ```javascript
 // if this object was passed into your function: { a: 10, b:67, result: 77 }